KYC Software for Canadian Banks: Comparison

 Can KYC software fully replace human review in banks?

-No. The FCA Senior Managers and Certification Regime (SM&CR) requires a designated Money Laundering Reporting Officer (MLRO) with personal accountability for AML controls.
-Software automates document verification and screening, but complex cases โ enhanced due diligence, PEP escalation, unusual activity patterns โ require documented human decisions.
+No. OSFI and FINTRAC expect a designated compliance officer with personal accountability for AML controls.
+Software automates document verification and screening, but complex cases โ enhanced due diligence, PEP/HIO escalation, unusual activity patterns โ require documented human decisions.

 How long does it take to integrate KYC software into a bank?

-How does KYC software handle UK GDPR and data retention requirements?
+How does KYC software handle PIPEDA and data retention requirements?

-Compliant software applies differentiated retention policies: AML verification data retained for 5 years after the business relationship ends (MLR 2017, Reg.
-40), biometric data deleted immediately after verification unless separate consent exists, and all subject access and erasure requests logged in accordance with UK GDPR, Articles 15-17.
+Compliant software applies differentiated retention policies: AML verification data retained for 5 years after the business relationship ends (PCMLTFA), biometric data handled in accordance with PIPEDA's purpose limitation principle, and all access requests logged.

 What certifications should a bank check before selecting KYC software?

-Essential certifications include: ISO 27001 (information security), alignment with the UK DIATF for digital identity, eIDAS 2.0 compliance for cross-border verification, and Cyber Essentials Plus.
-Verify that the vendor also maintains a tested business continuity plan and undergoes annual penetration testing.
+Essential certifications include: ISO 27001 (information security), SOC 2 Type II, and Cyber Essentials or equivalent.
+Verify that the vendor maintains a tested business continuity plan and undergoes annual penetration testing.

 How much does KYC software cost for a bank?

-Costs range from GBP 0.40 to GBP 2.50 per verification depending on volume and features.
-For a bank processing 10,000 verifications monthly, annual spend sits between GBP 48,000 and GBP 300,000 excluding integration.
-ROI derives primarily from processing time reduction (from 48 hours to under 4 minutes) and avoiding regulatory fines.
+Costs range from CAD 0.50 to CAD 3.00 per verification depending on volume and features.
+For a bank processing 10,000 verifications monthly, annual spend sits between CAD 60,000 and CAD 360,000 excluding integration.
+ROI derives primarily from processing time reduction (from 48 hours to under 4 minutes) and avoiding regulatory penalties.

 This article is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Regulatory information verified as of March 2026.